deverac/morsemem/README.md

  * Use 'simple-to-spell' words. (e.g. 'XHOSA' could be used, but might be difficult to spell)
  * Avoid double letters that could be mistaken for single letters (e.g. 'BRAGG'/'BRAG')
  * Avoid similar-sounding words (e.g. 'YEOMEN'/'OMEN')
+ * Changing a word's function may help when building sentences (e.g. 'FLORA' can be a name or a noun)
  * Try to make sentences grammatically correct. (e.g. When the verb and noun agree, they check each other 'MAN SAYS HI'.)

 ### Alternate phrases for decoding